jamesaustinmiley/Installation/README.md

 <img src="https://imgur.com/ITLPrS4.png" alt="osTicket Home"/>
 </p>
 <p>
 In IIS, click on Browse *:80 (http) on the far right of the page to load the osTicket Installer page.
-Scroll down to view a list of extensions including some that haven't been enabled.
+Scroll down to view a list of extensions, including some that haven't been enabled.
 </p>
 <p>
 <img src="https://imgur.com/iIA5mbJ.png" alt="osTicket Installer"/>